chrisgaun/k8s-in-cloud-hands-on-training/README.md

 ## Prerequisities

+A list of prerequisities for Windows can be found [here](docs/windows-prerequisities.md)

-A list of prerequisities can be found [here](docs/prerequisities.md)
+A list of prerequisities for Mac can be found [here](docs/mac-prerequisities.md)

 ## Create Infrastructure & Provision Cluster